 Have you ever started a book … only to give up part-way?
 Some authors get a few chapters into their book before running out of steam.
 Others don’t even begin: they have a great idea, but they’re stuck at the starting line, not sure what direction to take.

 And, even worse, some authors struggle all the way from the first sentence to The End only to find that their book needs huge structural revisions.
 They might even scrap it completely.

 You don’t want to be in that position.
-You want to set yourself up for success right from the start of your writing journey.
-Here’s how.
+Here’s how to plan your nonfiction book to set yourself up for success.

 Here’s one method you can use to create your outline:

-Sit down with a blank sheet of paper and write your book’s title (or topic) in the centre.
+To draw a mindmap, sit down with a blank sheet of paper and write your book’s title (or topic) in the center.
 Jot down all the ideas that you have around the edge.
 Don’t worry about putting them in order or selecting between them – just get everything down.